System Design Space

 Tenant isolationStrict boundaryPrevents cross-tenant leaks and accidental privilege inheritance.

-The core trade-off is keeping user-facing latency low without creating windows where the system still relies on stale access rules.
+The core trade-off is keeping user-facing latency low without opening a window where the system still relies on stale access rules.
+The more aggressively you cache decisions, the longer old verdicts survive after a policy change.

 High-Level Architecture